RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

 .. _gpu partitions:

-GPU enabled
+GPU-enabled
 ^^^^^^^^^^^

 :bluelight:`gpu/gpu-debug`
-  You must have a *gpu account* and you must specify it in order to submit jobs to these partitions.
+  You must have a *GPU account* and you must specify it in order to submit jobs to these partitions.
 This is because of differential charging.

   **GPU accounts are not automatically given to everyone, your faculty adviser can request a GPU lab account**.
+See how to :ref:`request Slurm lab account <slurm lab account>` and add a note that this request is for GPU account.

 :bluelight:`free-gpu`
   Anyone can run jobs in this partition without special account.